 Review the Monitoring module config and proceed if you are satisfied with the settings you’ve configured.

 Once you click on Next, you should be welcomed by the finished installation window as the picture below:

 Click on Login to Icinga Web 2 and log into your newly installed Icinga 2 web interface with the credentials you’ve configured previously:

 Congratulations.
 You successfully installed and configured Icinga 2 with a web interface on your Ubuntu 16.04 server.
 For further Icinga 2 tweaks and information, you should check their official documentation.

-Of course, you don’t have to do any of this if you use one of our Icinga VPS Hosting services, in which case you can simply ask our expert Linux admins to install and configure Icinga 2 for you.
+Of course, you don’t have to Install Icinga 2 on Ubuntu 16.04 if you use one of our Icinga VPS Hosting services, in which case you can simply ask our expert Linux admins to install and configure Icinga 2 on Ubuntu 16.04.
 They are available 24×7 and will take care of your request immediately.